AhmedEhab2022/alx-low_level_programming/README.md

-this repo will do projects with C language by shell script
+this repo will do projects with C language